nathann0209/pr0j3/Stocks ELT Data Pipeline in Python .md

 # PROJECT: Stocks ELT Data Pipeline in Python
 ## Summary
-1. Extract data from API Endpoint to temporary storage
+1. Extract data from API Endpoint to temporary storage.
-2. Perform data quality/validation checks with Python
+2. Perform data quality/validation checks with Python.
-3. Load data to more permanent storage, where it is transformed to be ready for visualisation
+3. Load data to more permanent storage, where it is transformed to be ready for visualisation.
-4. Visualise the data in dashboard format
+4. Visualise the data in dashboard format.
-5. Automate this entire process
+5. Automate this entire process.
 ## Motivations
 I took data visualization and storytelling courses during Bristol Data Week 2023, sparking an interest in understanding how companies handle data before creating final visualizations.